KyleGough/sudoku/README.md

-Here is a partially solved sudoku:
+Here is a partially solved Sudoku:

 * Cells with only one value (Yellow/Purple) are cells which the value is known to be the value in the cell.